A Novel Approach to Reinvigorating Local News

 About Spotlight PA

 Recognized as one of the most promising journalism endeavors in the United States, Spotlight PA is dedicated to providing unique, in-depth accountability and investigative journalism about the state government, urgent statewide issues, and the most pressing matters facing our local communities.
-Our member-supported newsroom distributes its public-service reporting at no cost via spotlightpa.org and 80 partner newsrooms from State College to Erie, Philadelphia to Pittsburgh.
-Over the last two years, Spotlight PA’s reporting has garnered numerous state and national awards, and driven meaningful change and important policy reforms in Harrisburg, strengthening democracy in our state.
+Our member-supported newsroom distributes its public-service reporting at no cost via spotlightpa.org and more than 90 partner newsrooms from State College to Erie, Philadelphia to Pittsburgh.
+Over the last three years, Spotlight PA’s reporting has garnered numerous state and national awards, and driven meaningful change and important policy reforms in Harrisburg, strengthening democracy in our state.